-- (2) Polling day appointed under subsection (1) shall be not later than forty five days after nomination days. - (3) At least seven days before polling day, each returning officer shall- - (a) fix at his or her office within the district and in each constituency, a list of the names of all the presiding officers and polling assistants appointed under the Commission Act for each polling station in the electoral district, with the names and numbers of their respective polling stations to enable persons to raise any objections they feel necessary; and - (b) permit free access to and afford full opportunity for the inspection of the list by the candidates or their agents and any other interested persons during normal working hours. - (4) The time to be indicated under subsection (1)(b) as the time when the returning officer will tally the votes given to the several candidates shall, at a general election, be not later than forty eight hours immediately following polling day.
+- (2) Polling day appointed under subsection (1) shall be not later than forty five days after nomination days. - (3) At least ten days before polling day, each returning officer shall- - (a) fix at his or her office within the district and in each constituency, a list of the names of all the presiding officers and polling assistants appointed under the Commission Act for each polling station in the electoral district, with the names and numbers of their respective polling stations to enable persons to raise any objections they feel necessary; and - (b) permit free access to and afford full opportunity for the inspection of the list by the candidates or their agents and any other interested persons during normal working hours.